-On 23 March 2023, the Directorate General of Foreign Trade through Public Notice No. 62/2015-2020 imposed a local content requirement on exports of multigrain/fortified wheat flour.223 Specifically, the notice states that only multigrain/fortified wheat flour with at least 80 per cent whole wheat flour will be permitted and that all other ingredients (such as soya flour, oatmeal, fenugreek powder, vitamins, etc.) in the final product must be sourced locally.
+On 23 March 2023, the Directorate General of Foreign Trade through Public Notice No. 62/2015-2020 imposed a local content requirement on exports of multigrain/fortified wheat flour.
+Specifically, the notice states that only multigrain/fortified wheat flour with at least 80 per cent whole wheat flour will be permitted and that all other ingredients (such as soya flour, oatmeal, fenugreek powder, vitamins, etc.) in the final product must be sourced locally.

+India has partially complied with the commitment to support for open, transparent, inclusive, predictable, and non-discriminatory, rules-based agricultural trade based on World Trade Organization (WTO) rules.
 India took actions violating the WTO rules in the area of the Agreement on Agriculture regarding market access.